 Try out the action you want to improve.
 Face the problem you want to solve.
-Of course this is often easier said than done.
+Of course, this is often easier said than done.
 It’s not always easy to experience exactly what your customers experience.
 Especially when there are significant differences between you and the people you are aiming to help.

 It could well be that the end users of your product are children, people in wheelchairs or senior citizens.
 How you experience an activity will usually not be how they experience it.
 Empathy will help you identify with the target audience, but it will only get you so far.

-Imagine you are thirty-year-old designer and your job is to develop something specifically for elderly people.
+Imagine you are a thirty-year-old designer and your job is to develop something specifically for elderly people.
 The way you experience things will be very different from their experience… and imagining what their experience is like will be hard.
-After all, as a young professional you will have no clue what it is like to be old and stiff.
+After all, as a young professional, you will have no clue what it is like to be old and stiff.

-Car manufacturer Ford has found a solution; Ford-engineers get to wear a special suit that allows them to experience what it is like to be at least 30 years older.
+Car manufacturer Ford has found a solution; Ford engineers get to wear a special suit that allows them to experience what it is like to be at least 30 years older.

 Similar suits are used by architects to understand what it’s like to climb and descend a staircase at old age, and by doctors to understand the struggles of elderly patients.